basingh/basingh/README.md

     💬 Ask me about: Hashicorp Vault/Consul/Nomad, Cloud transformations 😄 Pronouns: he/him
-    🌱 I’m currently learning: Consul, Nomad, Openshift deepdown 👯 I’m looking to collaborate on: New cloud automation ideas
+    🌱 I’m currently learning: Consul, Nomad, Openshift deepdown 👯 I’m looking to collaborate on: New cloud workflow automation ideas

 <!--
 **basingh/basingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.